jrao/liferay-docs/develop/tutorials/articles/service-builder/11-registering-json-web-services.markdown

 Sometimes, however, you want the opposite: to explicitly specify only those methods that are to be exposed (the *whitelist* approach).
 This is possible, too, by specifying *manual mode* on the class-level annotation.
-Then it is up to you annotate only those methods that you want exposed.
+Then it is up to you to annotate only those methods that you want exposed.

     @JSONWebService(mode = JSONWebServiceMode.MANUAL)
     public class SurfBoardServiceImpl extends SurfBoardServiceBaseImpl{